-MTD ITSA delayed by two more years
+MTD ITSA delayed by two years

 The Government issued a statement on Monday 19 December 2022 regarding Making Tax Digital for Income Tax Self-Assessment (MTD ITSA).

-MTD ITSA was to be mandatory, from 6 April 2024, for all self-employed individuals and landlords who receive aggregate gross trading income and / or rental income over £10,000 pa.
+MTD ITSA was to be mandatory, from 6 April 2024, for the self-employed and private landlords who receive aggregate gross trading income and/or rental income over £10,000 pa.
+The MTD ITSA launch is now postponed until 6 April 2026.

-As well as MTD ITSA being delayed until April 2026, the turnover threshold is also being increased from £10,000 to £50,000.
+As well as MTD ITSA being delayed until April 2026, the turnover threshold was increased from £10,000 to £50,000.
 From 6 April 2027, the threshold will be reduced to £30,000, therefore bring more individual into the MTD ITSA system.
-Read more by clicking here.

 One of the big announcements in the 2015 Budget, by the then Chancellor, George Osborne, was that Tax Returns were going to be abolished.
 What the announcement did not state was what would be implemented in its place.

-HMRC say that the scheme is part of the government’s wider ambition to fully digitalise the tax system and reduce the administrative burden of tax returns for small businesses.
+HMRC say that the scheme is part of the government’s wider ambition to fully digitalise the tax system and reduce the administrative burden of Tax Returns for small businesses.
 I think that it is fair to say that the majority of accountants and small businesses do not share this assertion.

 Individuals affected by the new rules will have to maintain digital records, submit quarterly updates to HMRC, providing summary information of their income and expenditure for each quarter.
 They will have to do this using MTD compatible software.

-Finally, by 31 January after the end of the tax year they will also have to make a final digital submission, the Final Declaration, to legally declare that al their income, gains, allowances etc are correct.
-This is similar to the current annual Self-Assessment Tax Return declaration.
+Finally, by 31 January after the end of the tax year they will have to make a final digital submission, the Final Declaration, to legally declare that all their income, gains, allowances etc are correct.
+This is like the current annual Self-Assessment Tax Return declaration.
+This is also when any non-MTD self-employment / property income and expenditure and other sources of income / profits / gains and general tax claims are made.
+Remember MTD will only declare self-employed business and/or property business profits / losses to HMRC.
+All other taxable items and tax claims must be made through a new-style end-of-year 'Tax Return' declaration.

 Many of the MTD ITSA software platforms are still in development and being tested.
-We are one of very few accountants who are already beta-testing HMRC approved software through the HMRC MTD for ITSA pilot.
+We are one of very few accountants who have already beta-testing HMRC approved software through the HMRC MTD for ITSA pilot.

 What’s coming?